Building or Rebuilding in a Flood Hazard Area

 Rebuilding Smart

-• Reduce future flood damage and insurance costs
+• Reduce future flood damage and lower flood insurance costs

-• Qualify for FEMA mitigation grants or ICC funding
+• Help qualify for FEMA mitigation grants or Increased Cost of Compliance (ICC) funding

-The Village of Estero Floodplain Department in coordination with the Building Department can help you explore options for elevation, floodproofing, or safe demolition/reconstruction.
+The Village of Estero Floodplain Department, in coordination with the Building Department, can help property owners explore options for elevation, floodproofing, demolition, and reconstruction.